ChristosG/real-time-transcribe-translate/README.md

 ## Description

+## Description

 Welcome to the **Real-Time Transcriber and Translator Guide**!
 This guide will walk you through building, deploying, and using a real-time transcription and translation system.
 In this example, we focus on translating from German to English, but the setup can be easily adjusted for other languages supported by `whisper-large-v3`.

+This entire project was built on a consumer PC with an NVIDIA 3060, showcasing that high-performance transcription and translation can be achieved without enterprise-grade hardware.

 ## Features